Tanium Threat Response Intel

 You will need a Header modification:

-Please note that the key Content-Disposition will have a value that matches the type of source document.
+Please note that the key Content-Disposition will include an attachment filename value that matches the type of source document.
 For example for Yara the value would be filename=telemtry.yara for STIX it would be filename=telemetry.stix.

 In the Body you will have the raw intelligence document with no additional key/values.
 The body should only contain the target intelligence.